ConservationInternational/cplus-plugin/docs/user/guide/settings.md

 - Enter the desired threshold value in the 2️⃣ `Threshold` field.
 This value represents the minimum number of connected pixels that should be preserved when sieving.
 Any contiguous area smaller than this threshold will be filtered out.
 - Select the 3️⃣ `Reference Layer` from the system to which the sieve function will be applied.
 - Click on the 4️⃣ `OK` button to apply the sieve function settings.
 This will filter the raster data based on the specified pixel size and reference layer.
-- Click on the Cancel button to close the dialog without applying any changes.
+- Click on the Cancel button to close the dialogue without applying any changes.

-##### Practical Use Cases
+###### Practical Use Cases

 The sieve function is particularly useful in scenarios where a minimum spatial extent is necessary for practical or meaningful activities.
 For example: